-The board of trustees shall annually, at their July meeting, elect from its membership a chairman and appoint a secretary who may, but need not, be a member.
+The board of trustees shall annually, at their July meeting or the first meeting after July if no July meeting is held, elect from its membership a chairman and appoint a secretary who may, but need not, be a member.
 The board may engage such actuarial, legal, investment, and other services as may be required to transact the business of the pension system.
 The compensation of all persons engaged by the board of trustees and all other expenses of the board necessary for the operation of the pension system shall be paid at such rates and in such amounts as the board of trustees shall approve.